open-life-science/open-life-science.github.io/nasa/index.md

 # Program overview

-The OLS-NASA Open Science 101 program is a comprehensive 6-week training program designed for participants at any career stage.
+The Nebula program (Open Science 101) is a comprehensive 6-week training program designed for participants at any career stage.
 The program integrates practical training with individual coaching, supporting participants to apply open science principles, skills, and tools in their work.

 # Who is this training for?